The Story of Rae Line Boats

 The first new Rae Line cuddy cabin…

-Along the same timeline, Rae Line released its first new model in a number of years, being the 186 C. With great praise for its price point, quality and offering a 4-stroke stern drive power option while most locally build boats were still running with 2-stroke outboards, the 186 C was a real hit and resulted in over 200 being built in the first few 3 years of production.
+Along the same timeline, Rae Line released its first new model in a number of years, being the 186 C. With great praise for its price point, quality and offering a 4-stroke stern drive power option while most locally built boats were still running with 2-stroke outboards, the 186 C was a real hit and resulted in over 200 being built in the first few years of production.
 Along this same time, what was the Sea Ray 235 Express Cruiser got an upgrade to become the Rae Line 235 HT or hardtop.
 It was the one of the only stern drive powered hard top’s at the time and boasting a large external swim platform, it provided a great base for all kinds of water activities and adventure.

 Extending to the UK & Europe market….